Maris27/Learning-Power-BI/README.md

 then i reordered the colunms by moving the base and yearly increment colunms from the salary data set to the last columns so it can fit.

+All three data were merged and i named it MERGED as shown below.

 ![image](https://github.com/Maris27/Learning-Power-BI/assets/140453106/3a3ea3d3-0445-4a53-b01e-7d8098ae798b)